What is Fabry disease?

 Fabry disease affects people in different ways.
 Often, the first signs appear in childhood.
 In other cases, the person doesn't get any symptoms until later in life.

-In children, some of the most common symptoms are:
+In children, some of the other common symptoms are:

-- pain, or a burning feeling, especially in the hands and feet
+- burning feeling, especially in the hands and feet

 - groups of small, dark red spots on the skin